 Please provide your child with a clear pencil case (any ‘themed’ cases will be sent home).
-They will need a basic set of stationery in school every day, this includes; an HB pencil, a handwriting pen (no biros), a set of coloured pencils, rubber, sharpener, small ruler and a glue stick.
+They will need a basic set of stationery in school every day, this includes; an HB pencil, a blue handwriting pen (no biros), a set of coloured pencils, rubber, sharpener, small 15cm ruler, whiteboard pen, purple biro and a glue stick.
 These items remain the responsibility of your child.
 We have a small stock of stationery which can be used if items run out but please ensure you check regularly that your child has everything they need to support their learning.

 This school is committed to safeguarding and promoting the welfare of children